 However, since your stuff is coming all the way from China, you're going to have to wait a while for it to arrive.
 You can use expedited shipping options, but that will usually increase the price of your order to the point where you're not actually saving money.
 Plus, if you don't live in mainland China (which we assume that you don't), you can't sell your own goods on AliExpress.

-Overall, AliExpress can be seen as sort of a bargain version of more popular e-commerce websites, such as Amazon or eBay.
+Overall, AliExpress can be seen as sort of a bargain version of more popular e-commerce websites.
 You just have to be vigilant about prices that are too good to be true, and patient in waiting for your orders to arrive.

 Speaking of vigilance, our next tutorial will give you some safety tips for shopping on AliExpress.